pattontim/YouTube.htm/README.md

 - Replace YouTube.htm in <SuperMemo_install_folder>/bin with YouTube.htm from this repo.

+Want to host your own?:

-Fork this repo, change sBaseBackupUrl to host your own.
-Run script to generate files locally.
+- Fork this repo.
+Run patch_and_dl.ps1 to generate files locally, commit and publish to github pages.
+Change sBaseBackupUrl to host your own.

+## Troubleshooting/Sec warnings

+If you get annoying Security warnings every time, change in SuperMemo/bin/YouTube.htm the varable titled "HEADER TIMEOUT" value to 1.
+This will always use GitHub pages and not load from the supermemo server.

 ## Looking for more?